 I have been wanting to do this exercise since I got home from Brazil primarily because I wanted to revisit Daniel Smith Quinacridone Burnt Orange QBO.
-It is a colour that I love and previously used extensively but in the last 18 months have not included it in my palette (except in my premix Steels Grey) One day in Rio Stephanie Bower was sharing her palette with us and mentioned QBO – well it got me thinking.
+It is a colour that I love and previously used extensively but in the last 18 months have not included it in my palette (except in my premix Steels Grey).
+One day in Rio Stephanie Bower was sharing her palette with us and mentioned QBO – well it got me thinking.
 You might not care for all the details… but it has to do with the blues I am using.
-These days it is DS Ultramarine – not French Ultramarine (it does makes a difference)
+These days it is DS Ultramarine.

 So – here is the test page.
 In crazy Liz-style I don’t do neat mixes, I draw a Baroque facade as the basis of my review!
 The rationale behind that is that it gives me a better feel for the colour and more variations in the way the paint reacts unexpectedly on the page.
 Silly me used a watersoluble pencil for the outlines in this one so it is a little unclear in areas.

 I was reasonably pleased with this result.
 I do like a more earth orange ‘burnt sienna’ but the grey mix is a little green – a touch of Quin Rose fixes that though (this is something Stephanie mentioned)

 Now for the alternatives: